skycoin/skycoin/cmd/cli/README.md

-  status               Check the status of current skycoin node transaction          Show detail info of specific transaction verifyAddress        Verify a skycoin address version              List the current version of Skycoin components walletAddAddresses   Generate additional addresses for a wallet walletBalance        Check the balance of a wallet
+  status               Check the status of current skycoin node transaction          Show detail info of specific transaction verifyAddress        Verify a skycoin address verifyTransaction    Verify if the specific transaction is spendable version              List the current version of Skycoin components walletAddAddresses   Generate additional addresses for a wallet walletBalance        Check the balance of a wallet